 On August 6, 2019, the Authority refunded its 2013 Series C, 2013 Series D, and 2013 Series E variable-rate Junior Revenue Bonds and issued 2019 Series D and 2019 Series E variable-rate bonds.
 The interest rates on these bonds were hedged by interest rate swaps, which were bifurcated as of the date of the refunding.
 As defined by GASB 53, debt-type instruments (swaps) with market exposure are accounted for by bifurcating the transaction between a borrowing and an embedded derivative.
 The fair values of each element of the bifurcation can be made by estimating the fair value of the instrument (swaps) less the fair value of the borrowing.
 GASB 53 requires that associated interest swaps be tested for hedge effectiveness to qualify for the application of hedge accounting.
-On October 31, 2020 and 2019, the associated interest swaps were tested and qualified for hedge accounting.
-Accordingly, the fair value of the interest rate swaps on August 6, 2019 of negative \$80 million was recorded as an imputed borrowing and a deferred outflow of resources by the Authority.
-These amounts are being amortized on a straight-line basis over the remaining life of the swaps and were \$72.3 million and \$78.5 million at October 31, 2020 and 2019, respectively.
-Apart from the imputed borrowing, the interest rate swap agreements, which continue in effect and continue as a hedge, had a negative fair value (from August 6, 2019) of \$16.2 million and \$747 thousand at October 31, 2020 and 2019, respectively.
+On October 31, 2021 and 2020, the associated interest swaps on August 6, 2019 of negative \$80 million was recorded as an imputed borrowing and a deferred outflow of resources by the Authority.
+These amounts are being amortized on a straight-line basis over the remaining life of the swaps and were \$66.1 million and \$72.3 million at October 31, 2021 and 2020, respectively.
+Apart from the imputed borrowing, the interest rate swap agreements, which continue in effect and continue as a hedge, had a negative fair value (from August 6, 2019) of \$4.3 million and \$16.2 million at October 31, 2021 and 2020, respectively.
 This negative fair value is recorded as a deferred outflow of resources and a liability on the Authority's statements of net position (deficit).

 Debt service on the 2013 and 2019 Bonds and the 2003 Swap agreements is secured by and is payable, after satisfaction of certain administrative, operating, and maintenance obligations of the Authority, solely from certain pledged lease revenues and Swap receipts, which are required to be deposited and maintained in the PRF established under the 2003 General Bond Resolution.
 The PRF, including income and earnings on investments thereof, has been pledged and assigned to a trustee for the benefit of the owners of the 2013 and 2019 Bonds and certain other beneficiaries, as their respective interest may appear.
 In addition, the 2013 Series A Senior Revenue Bonds are secured by the Reserve Fund established under the 2003 General Bond Resolution.
-The rights to payment of the 2013 and 2019 Senior Bonds and senior reimbursement obligations are senior to the payment of the 2019 Junior Bonds, junior swap payments, and junior reimbursement obligations from amounts in the PRF.
+The rights to payment of the 2019 Junior Bonds, junior swap payments, and junior reimbursement obligations from amounts in the PRF.
 As of each November 1, amounts in the PRF in excess of funding requirements for project operating expenses and debt service, along with certain other unpledged amounts will be transferred into the Residual Fund.